jdiehl/docker-monitor/README.md

 3. Configure your SLACK_TOKEN as env in docker-compose.yml
 4. Configure all docker images to be monitored with the labels `monitor.enable=true` and optionally `monitor.errors=true`
 5. Deploy the image using docker-compose

+## Optional Slash Commands

+You can configure the endpoint of a slash command to the container.
+It will then execute that command as a docker command.